Fatsia japonica, False Aralia: Planting, Growing, and Care.

 Planting

-• Place your Fatsia in a neutral to acidic soil, which remains moist in season but well-drained in winter, and preferably rich and light.
+• Place your Fatsia in a neutral to acidic soil, which remains moist during the season but well-drained in winter, and preferably rich and light.

-• Provide it with a sheltered position away from both cold, strong winds and intense sunlight, both of which can scorch the foliage.
-Dappled light or light shade, such as that found at the edge of a forest, in woodland undergrowth, or beneath the canopy of a tree, suits it perfectly.
-It also thrives very well against sheltered walls, such as those of a patio.
+• Provide it with a sheltered spot, protected from both cold, strong winds and intense sunlight, both of which can scorch the foliage.
+Dappled light or light shade, such as that found at the edge of a forest, in woodland, or under the canopy of a tree, suits it perfectly.
+It also thrives very well under the protection of walls, such as those of a sheltered patio.

-• When grown indoors, avoid overly hot and dry spots and direct sunlight through a south-facing window.
+• When grown indoors, avoid locations that are too hot and dry, as well as direct sunlight behind a south-facing window.
 Generally, a bright, not overheated, and humid atmosphere ensures a healthy plant.

 • Planting in the ground is ideally done in autumn in mild climates, or in spring in less temperate regions.